shoeffner/mthesis/src/models_and_methods.md

 ## Geometric model

-The goal of the geometric model is to detect the pupil centers of both eyes and perform a ray cast from the eye ball centers through the pupils.
+The goal of the geometric model is to detect the pupil centers of both eyes and perform a ray cast from the eyeball centers through the pupils.
 The intersections of the screen plane and the ray cast are the gaze points.
-The line--plane intersection [@Wikipedia:lineplaneintersection] can be expressed using three points of the screen plane, the eye ball center and the pupil in the same 3D coordinate system.
+The line--plane intersection [@Wikipedia:lineplaneintersection] can be expressed using three points of the screen plane, the eyeball center and the pupil in the same 3D coordinate system.
-Given an eye ball center $c \in \Rthree$ and a pupil center $p \in \Rthree$, the points on the line from the eye ball center through the pupil can be described as
+Given an eyeball center $c \in \Rthree$ and a pupil center $p \in \Rthree$, the points on the line from the eyeball center through the pupil can be described as
 \begin{align}
 c + (p - c)t,\label{eq:c-p-line}
 \end{align}